JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part02.md

 thankfully this worked first try!
 It only took about 30ish sec which honestly surprised me given that the guardPath is almost 5k cells long.

+I think this problem the only nix pain was just it being slow due to being interpreted.
+In the future if this starts becoming the bottle neck I'll try using [nix-eval-jobs](https://github.com/nix-community/nix-eval-jobs) to allow for parallel evaluation.

+# Thoughts so far

+6 days in and so far haven't felt too limited by nix yet.
+The problems have mostly been actual problem solving and not nix solving.
+Though once more graph problems start popping up I might be in pain for performance...